Rate this page:

 ...

-The OAuth 2.0 access token expiry time is included in the access token response (it is currently 15 minutes but this may change in future).
+The OAuth 2.0 access token expiry time is included in the access token response (it is 15 minutes but this may change).
 Write your code to anticipate the possibility that a granted token might no longer work.
-We suggest tracking expiration time and requesting a new token before it expires, rather than handling a token expiration error.
-You should refresh tokens 30-60 seconds before the expiry, to make sure you are not trying to use expired tokens.
+Rather than handling a token expiration error, track the expiration time and request a new token before it expires.
+You should refresh tokens 30-60 seconds before the expiry, to make sure you are not using expired tokens.

 Runnable Java and node.js sample code demonstrating the flow is available from this repository.